Principles of war: Other uses

 These principles can be applied to non-military uses when Unity of command is separated into coordination and reality, Economy of Force is redefined as use of resources, Mass is separated into renewable and non-renewable resources, and relationships are separated from unity of command.

 In 1913 Harrington Emerson proposed 12 principles of efficiency, the first three of which could be related to principles of war: Clearly defined ideals – Objective, Common sense – Simplicity, Competent counsel – Unity of Command.

-The some of the twelve non-military principles of efficiency have been formulated by Henry Ford at the turn of the 20th century, and are suggested to be: objective, coordination, action, reality, knowledge, locations (space and time),things, obtaining, using, protecting, and losing.
+Some of the twelve non-military principles of efficiency were formulated by Henry Ford at the turn of the 20th century, and are suggested to be: objective, coordination, action, reality, knowledge, locations (space and time), things, obtaining, using, protecting, and losing.
 Nine, ten, or twelve principles all provide a framework for efficient development of any objective.

 Principles of War was also a book published in 1969 for the Japan Self-Defense Forces.
 It outlines the basic military principles and strategies by which the Japanese army was to operate.
 The book was used for most military exams in Japan.
 The book backs up all military principles with historical examples.